sagorluc/Web-Scraping/03_doctor_information/README.md

 ### File Structure

-- doctor_scraper.py: The Python script for scraping doctor information.
+- main.py: The Python script for scraping doctor information.
 - readme.md: This file, providing information about the script.
+-  index.html: Avoid it

 ### Author
 - Md.
 Sagar Ali